Intel chip flaw: Math unit may spill crypto secrets from apps to malware

 This, it turned out today, through a security gaffe in Intel's blueprints related to Spectre-Meltdown Variant 3A, allows a program to obtain scraps of the FPU context of another app.
 Variant 3A allows applications to read system registers that only privileged code should be allowed to peek at.

-The fix is to employ a mechanism called eager FPU state restore, which modern Linux, Windows and other kernels use.
+The fix is to employ a mechanism called eager FPU state restore.
 These mitigations do not carry a performance hit – in fact, eager state switching can increase performance.

 Intel is due to release an advisory with more details after 2pm PT (2100 UTC).
 It had planned to go live on June 27, however disclosure was brought forward to today after the OpenBSD and DragonflyBSD projects earlier this week published their patches to mitigate this issue – thus forcing the situation onto the world stage.
 The BSD teams went ahead after Intel declined to work with them under embargo and instead stuck to larger operating system vendors and makers.